DrDrei/nvim/README.md

-# NVIM configs for DrDrei
+# Personal NVIM configs

-Personal nvim configs

-credit to Chris@Machine, most of the configs are from him: https://github.com/LunarVim/Neovim-from-scratch
+shoutout to Chris@Machine, most of the configs are from him: https://github.com/LunarVim/Neovim-from-scratch